Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Introduction

 \section{Introduction}

 Understanding the health effects of air pollution is a critically important problem in public health research.
-There is a vast literature studying associations between air pollutants and a variety of health outcomes that indicate substantial detrimental impacts of air pollution \citep{dockery1993association, pope2002lung,cohen2017estimates,burnett2018global,manisalidis2020environmental}.
+There is a vast literature that indicates substantial detrimental impacts of air pollution \citep{cohen2017estimates,burnett2018global,manisalidis2020environmental}.
 This has helped inform regulatory policy on how to reduce air pollution, and it is important to obtain accurate estimates of the impact of these policies as both the costs and benefits of these policies are in the billions of dollars \citep{portney1990policy}.
 Due to the importance of this problem and the need for policy-relevant estimates of the impacts of air pollution, there has been a push towards causal inference approaches in environmental epidemiology \citep{dominici2017best, carone2020pursuit, sommer2021assessing}.
 Causal inference in these settings is difficult for a multitude of reasons, but arguably the biggest impediment to assessing the causal effect of environmental exposures is the potential for unmeasured confounding bias.
+In the presence of unmeasured confounding, causal effects are not identifiable, and consistent estimation of them is not possible without additional information or assumptions.
 In some settings, a natural experiment is available that helps to alleviate issues stemming from unmeasured confounding \citep{rich2017accountability}.
 Examples include pollution reductions due to the Olympic games in Atlanta or Beijing \citep{huang2015ambient} or the decommissioning of power plants leading to large reductions in pollution for nearby areas \citep{luechinger2014air}.
 Other work has looked to leverage recent advancements in double negative control designs to estimate causal effects in a manner that is robust to unmeasured confounding \citep{schwartz2023effects}.
-Generally, however, these approaches are not always available.
-In such cases, sensitivity analysis should be utilized, though very little work has been done to assess the robustness of findings to potential bias from unmeasured confounding.
+Generally, however, natural experiments or other designs that alleviate concerns about unmeasured confounding are not always available.
+Given the importance of this problem in air pollution research and its ubiquity in the broader causal inference framework, we develop methods for partial identification of causal effects under unmeasured confounding.
+We pay particular attention to settings with multiple treatments and outcomes, which we show offer significant advantages for partial identification.